tanvalencianox/CCPRGG1L_EXAM/exam_2/README.md

 **4. Deductions will be applied if:**

-- You did not followi the instructions.
+- You did not follow the instructions.
 - The code has error/bugs.

 Good luck!
 You can do it! <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50" />